 The athlete that won a local race is also fast.

 The athletes finishing their first race are fast.

 My definition of “fast” will always be different from someone’s else definition.

-With so many different social media platforms it makes me think: Am I selling myself short saying that I won a half marathon when I ran an X?
-Or once that I ran a (bad race for me) and got 3rd overall?
+With so many different social media platforms, I think: Am I selling myself short saying that I won a half marathon when I ran an X?
+Or once I ran a (bad race for me) and got 3rd overall?

 One of the most common questions a runner will receive after a race from a nonrunner is:

 Did You Win?

 Runners are afraid to say they won or were placed in an age category.
 Instead of saying I won and my time was X, someone will mention “I won, but”…Adding but just adds a backhanded compliment to yourself.
 Whether there are ten people are 10,000, if you won, you won.
 Even if you didn’t win, place, or just had a bad race, you still ran.

 So while local races give you a glimpse of a single group of athletes…social media connects you to thousands of athletes of every speed and ability.
 It’s overwhelming.